Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Conclusion

 Several lessons emerged from our study.
 Notably, we observed a wide variability in user behavior and preferences, highlighting the importance of large and diverse participant groups to ensure statistically significant conclusions.
 Interestingly, user preference for a teaching method did not align with task success, similar for both methods, suggesting that perceived usability and actual performance may diverge.

-Nevertheless, the policies created with \seg are shown to be smoother and to improve the task execution speed w.r.t. the traditional monolithic approach, indicating that users provide better demonstrations and corrections over the segmented trajectories.
+\begin{scontents}[store-env=task time] Nevertheless, the policies created with \seg are shown to be smoother than the traditional monolithic approach, indicating that users provide better demonstrations and corrections over the segmented trajectories, without affecting the task execution time.
+User-level analysis revealed that the sequential approach improved performance in most cases compared with the monolithic approach. \end{scontents}

 Looking forward, several avenues for future work remain.
 First, we plan to explore alternative segmentation interfaces that offer users greater flexibility and control over how sub-tasks are defined.
 Second, we aim to extend our evaluation to a broader set of tasks with varying lengths and complexities to assess the generality of our approach.
 Finally, we are interested in studying long-term user behavior and co-learning.
 Specifically, how teaching efficiency and strategy evolve as users gain more experience with the system and teach multiple, diverse tasks.